Retries handle transient failures in your workflows.

 interval: PT30S

-This configuration will apply a constant retry with a maximum of 3 attempts every 30 seconds to all tasks across all flows.
+This applies a constant retry policy with up to 3 attempts every 30 seconds.

 Flow-level retries